My SEO Promise to you

 Give Your Page A Correct Document Outline

-Use H1 header once only and at the top of a page.
-You can have multiple H1 tags in an HTML <section> for instance.
+The <H1> header can only appear once and the top of a page.
+You can have multiple <H1> tags in an HTML <section> for instance.
 But the main page H1 can only appear once.

 Then structure your page with the correct headers as you go down the page.